agrija9/Rosbag-Analyser/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)
 [![Build Status](https://travis-ci.org/agrija9/Software-Development-Project.svg?branch=master)](https://travis-ci.org/agrija9/Software-Development-Project)

-# Post-mortem Analysis of a ROS Bag File
+# Post-mortem/Live Analysis of a ROS Bag File

 This tool plots the topics of a RosBag file as a timeline.
 The timeline graph runs as an interactive web application that allows to select topics at ease and shows their corresponding messages and timestamps.